jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_SHORT_DESCRIPTION_selfSetup='The command run after the installation of Valet to setup the tool.'
 CMD_SHORT_DESCRIPTION_selfTest='Test your valet custom commands.'
 CMD_SHORT_DESCRIPTION_selfUpdate='Install or update valet using the latest release on GitHub.'
-CMD_SHORT_DESCRIPTION_showCommandHelp='Show the help this program or of a specific command.'
+CMD_SHORT_DESCRIPTION_showCommandHelp='Show the help of this program or of a specific command.'
 CMD_SHORT_DESCRIPTION_this='Your personal assistant in the terminal!'
 CMD_SUDO_selfMock3='true'
 ```